SilkRose/Pony/stories/metal-magic/metal-magic.md

 She placed that piece back and got one from the second brass bin.
 This one was a key.

-"Yellow brass is around 35 to 40% copper.
+"Yellow brass is around 35 to 40 percent copper.
 It's typically found in plumping fixtures, like valves and faucets, and in musical instruments."

 Everypony looked at the key as she levitated out a brass piece of an instrument.